 The canyon is a great photo opportunity because of its formation and how it reflects the light.
 You feel like you have traveled back to the stone age.

 Arches National Park

 Heading over to eastern Utah, you’ll find the Arches National Park, so named for its impressive rock formations.

 Park authorities maintain several trails across the area.
 Some are easy and stick to the low-lying areas.
 Others take you up to some of the famous sites, such as the Delicate Arch and Fiery Furnace.

 If you plan on going hiking in the park for a couple of days or more, note that temperature variations are quite extreme.
 In the day, the heat can soar over 100 F, while at night, it gets cold enough for water to freeze.

 For those looking to hike in Alaska, Banff is a top destination.
 The region is famous for hosting conferences.
-But it also boasts more than 1,000 miles of trails which criss-cross the surrounding mountains.
-What’s nice about the area is that quality of trail maintenance.
+But it also boasts more than 1,000 miles of trails that criss-cross the surrounding mountains.
+What’s nice about the area is the quality of trail maintenance.
 Banff authorities pay close attention to path erosion throughout the year.

 As you walk, you’ll come across beautiful natural scenes, including forests, lakes, and mountains.
 You may also see so-called hoodoo formations – thin spires of rock, eroded over millennia by water.